Sail the Greek Islands in style

 This trail covers half of the Byzantine Way, a 1000-year-old, stone-paved footpath that used to be part of the island’s main throughway in medieval times.

-The trail has some parts covered in marble, some dirt tracks and centuries-old hillside footpaths in the terraced olive groves, vineyards and cereal fields in the valley below Lefkes village.
+Some parts are covered in marble, some are dirt tracks and some are centuries-old hillside footpaths among the terraced olive groves, vineyards and cereal fields in the valley below Lefkes village.